-"All that expands the spirit, yet appals."
+" All that expands the spirit, yet appals."-Byron.

 "It seems to be the good pleasure of God, that men shall learn his Omnipotence by evidence addressed to the senses as well as the understanding, and that there shall be on earth continual illustrations of his mighty power; of creation we are ascertained by faith, not by sight; the heavenly bodies, though vast, are distant, and roll silently in their courses.
-But the earth by its quakings, the volcano by its fires, the ocean by its mountain waves, and the floods of Niagara by the majesty of their power and ceaseless thunderings, proclaim to the eye. and to the ear, and to the heart, the omnipotence of God.
-From these far distant sources and multitucinous dispersions, He called them into the capacious reservoirs of the north, and bid them hasten their accumulating tide to this scene of wonders, and for ages the obedient waters have rolled and thundered his praise.
+But the earth by its quakings, the volcano by its fires, the ocean by its mountain waves, and the floods of Niagara by the majesty of their power and ceaseless thunderings, proclaim to the eye, and to the ear, and to the heart, the From these far distant omnipotence of God. sources and multitudinous dispersions, he called them into the capacious reservoirs of the North, and bid them hasten their accumulating tide to this scene of wonders, and for ages the obedient waters have rolled and thundered his praise.

-"In beholding this deluge of created Omnipotence, the thought, how irresistible is the displeasure of God, rushes upon the soul.
-It requires but a little aid of the imagination to behold in this ceaseless flow of waters, the stream of his indignation, which shall beat upon the wicked, in the gulf below the eternal pit; and in the cloud of exhalation, the smoke of their torment, which ascendeth up for ever and ever.
-With these associations, all is dark, terrific and dreadful, till from the midst of this darkness and these mighty thunderings, the bow, brilliant type of mercy, arises, and spreads its broad arch ever the agitated waters, proclaiming that the Omnipotence which rolls the stream is associated with mercy as well as with justice."
+In beholding this deluge of created omnipotence, the thought, how irresistible is the displeasure of God, rushes upon the soul.
+It requires but a little aid of the imagination to behold in this ceaseless flow of waters, the stream of his indignation, which shall beat upon the wicked in the gulf below the eternal pit; and in the cloud of exhalation, the smoke of their torment, which ascendeth up for ever and ever.
+And nothing but the wailing of unearthly voices seems necessary to make one feel that hell and destruction are uncovered before him.
+With these associations, all is dark, terrific and dreadful, till from the midst of this darkness and these mighty thunderings, the bow, brilliant type of mercy, arises, and spreads its broad arch over the agitated waters, proclaiming that the Omnipotence which rolls the stream is associated with mercy as well as with justice."\